-Under this policy, the Academic Policies Committee serves to consider student appeals of faculty-imposed and department-imposed sanctions, adjudicates cases referred by faculty members where the recommended sanction may include suspension or expulsion from the University, and considers additional sanctions above and beyond faculty imposed sanctions in cases of repeat offenders.
-For appeals of faculty-imposed and department-imposed sanctions, the student shall have the burden to prove that the imposition of such sanction was arbitrary and capricious.
-For all other matters before the APC under this policy, the party imposing sanctions has the burden to prove by a preponderance of the evidence that a violation of this policy did occur.
+Under this policy, the Academic Policies Committee serves to consider student appeals of faculty-imposed and professional program-imposed sanctions, adjudicates cases referred by faculty members where the recommended sanction may include suspension or expulsion from the University, and considers additional sanctions above and beyond faculty imposed sanctions in cases of repeat offenders.
+For appeals of faculty-imposed and professional program-imposed sanctions, the APC's scope of review will be limited and the student shall have the burden to prove that the faculty member or professional program exceeded their given authority and/or discretion and/or materially failed to follow proper procedures.

 In all matters referred to the Academic Policies Committee, the committee will review all documentation and will have the following options: